FwP-IDN/writeup-ctf-seccon2018-online-profile/README.md

 So, overflow msg buffer will overwrite pointer to name buffer and with non-static method Profile::show_msg we can leak arbitrary address.
 I just need to brute last 2 bytes address of name buffer to leak the position of Profile object, and the canary.
 And after I leak the Profile object I can leak the GOT and got the libc address.
 After that, I make ROPchain and get shell.
 Very nice problem.

 NB: Thanks to [Mamad](https://github.com/M46F) for suggestion to use vi.
 It's very nice for scripting using vi.
 Thanks to [Rey](https://github.com/rwhendry) for the patient.
 Actually I have to do something with Rey but, I am very excited with this problem so I leave him.
 Sorry :P.

+NB(again): I upsolve this problem because I just finished mid semester and I think my score will be ...(emm) and need refreshing by swimming with my friends and leave this contest and enter this contest again when the contest was over :P

+sorry for bad english :P